// Research Paper · April 2026

 Four classifiers — Random Forest, XGBoost, LightGBM, and a Neural Network — were trained on the 11-feature telemetry representation.
 All four achieve near-perfect ROC curves under in-distribution conditions, with confusion matrices confirming zero false positives across the test set.

 Fig 3.
-ROC curves for all four classifiers on in-distribution test data.
+ROC curves for all four classifiers.
 All achieve AUC ≥ 0.999.

-The radar chart below gives a direct side-by-side comparison of all four classifiers across five key metrics.
-The fact that all four models trace nearly identical polygons confirms that the signal quality — not model choice — is driving performance.
-Any reasonably expressive classifier can learn this boundary from telemetry features alone.
+The radar chart gives a direct side-by-side comparison across five key metrics.
+Near-identical polygons confirm that signal quality — not model choice — drives performance.

 Fig 5.
 Radar chart comparing all four classifiers on F1, Precision, AUC, Recall, and Low FPR.
-Near-identical polygons indicate the signal itself is the dominant factor, not the choice of model.
+Near-identical polygons indicate the signal itself is the dominant factor.

 Fig 6.
-Random Forest decision boundary in the power-per-token × GPU utilization feature space.
-White contours show the classifier's abuse probability transitions; red = abusive sessions, blue = benign.
+Random Forest decision boundary in the power-per-token × GPU utilization space.
+White contours show abuse probability transitions; red = abusive, blue = benign.

 Fig 7.
 Neural network training loss (BCE) and validation ROC-AUC over 50 epochs.
 Best AUC = 0.9997, converging by epoch ~10.